ant512/EarthShakerDS/README.md

 Level Editor
 ------------

 The level editor is currently a work-in-progress feature.
-In particular, the load and save functions are not yet implemented.
+The file requester is currently not fully functional.

 The cursor in the top display can be controlled using the d-pad.
 Press A to place a block and B to erase a block.
 By default, the map of the current level